Is it safe to take aspirin during pregnancy?

 See more Expert Answers

 - AskMayoExpert.
-Aspirin (pregnancy).
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.
+Analgesics in pregnancy.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.